In this page we will aim to cover some basics of Nicotine and answer some common questions regarding it. First of all let's get this out of the way...

 Where can I purchase it from?

 Overseas vendors.
 New Zealand is the quickest because of proximity.
 If you google "100mg flavourless nicotine" there will be many results.
+You will need a valid prescription to attach to your order when purchasing nicotine online, otherwise it will not pass Australian customs.

 What do I need to mix Nicotine?